 Rythee Jones earned her Bachelor of Arts degree from Hood College and her master of General Administration from University of Maryland University College.
 She joined WAU September 2011 and assumed her current role in August 2012.
 Jones has 25 years of human resources experience, including seven years at the executive level.
 Her background includes assignments in talent development, employee relations, organizational development, compensation, and human resource information systems.
 She also has served as an executive coach to leaders in higher education, government agencies, and non-profit organizations.

-Angie Crews, Associate Vice President for Integrated Marketing and Communications
+Doug Walker, Vice President for Integrated Marketing and Communications

 - THE SCHOOLS -